mui/mui-x/docs/data/data-grid/events/events.md

 2. the `MuiEvent` containing the DOM event or the React synthetic event, when available
 3. the `GridCallbackDetails` containing the `GridApi` only if `DataGridPro` or `DataGridPremium` is being used

-For instance here is an event handler for the `rowClick` event:
+For example, here is an event handler for the `rowClick` event:

 ```tsx
 const onEvent: GridEventListener<'rowClick'> = (